 In times of displacement, education is crucial.
-It can foster social cohesion, provide access to life-saving information, address psychosocial needs, and offer a stable and safe environment for those who need it most.
+It can foster social cohesion, provide access to life-saving information, address psychosocial needs and offer a stable and safe environment for those who need it most.
 It also helps people to rebuild their communities and pursue productive, meaningful lives.

 The ability to communicate effectively with others in the communities in which people live contributes significantly to refugee protection enabling people to live with dignity, have access to services and to interact socially with those around them.
-For this reason, UNHCR is working with the Ministry of National Education to expand the provision of free language classes offered to adults through its network of Public Education Centres.
-Adults are also able to attend skills training courses offered by these Centres in order to prepare them to enter the labour market.
+For this reason, UNHCR works with the Ministry of National Education to expand the provision of free language classes offered to adults through its network of Public Education Centres.
+Adults are also able to attend skills training courses offered by these centres to prepare them for the labour market.
 To contribute to the Ministry of National Education’s efforts to deliver quality non-formal education to youth and adults, UNHCR also provides support to Public Education Centres to serve refugees and host communities more effectively.

 UNHCR also provides support to UNICEF with regards to the coordination of the education sector within the framework of the 3RP by leading the higher education sub-working group and by working with relevant partners to promote alignment of activities around common strategic objectives.
 In 2019, the Global Refugee Forum witnessed strong engagement from Turkey’s education sector.
 Pledges from Turkey following the Forum included increased education services and vocational training, the construction of schools, as well as conditional cash transfer for education in specific cases.